Table of Contents

 Also Read: How to Do Web Server Security

 Analog-to-digital conversion begins by sampling or measuring the amplitude of the analog waveform at equally spaced discrete times.
-The fact that samples of a continuously changing wave can be used to represent that wave is based on the supposition that the stream has a limited rate of change.
-Since a communication signal is actually a complex wave, virtually the sum of a series of component sine waves, each with its own precise amplitudes and phases, the rate of change of the composite stream can be measured by the vibrational frequencies of all its types of machinery.
+The fact that samples of a continuously changing wave can be use to represent that wave is based on the supposition that the stream has a limited rate of change.
+Since a communication signal is actually a complex wave, virtually the sum of a series of component sine waves, each with its own precise amplitudes and phases, the rate of change of the composite stream can be measure by the vibrational frequencies of all its types of machinery.

-The difference between the total price of oscillation (or the highest frequency) and the minimum rate of oscillation (or the lowest frequency) of the sine waves that make up the signal is called the bandwidth (B) of the message.
+The difference between the total price of oscillation (or the highest frequency) and the minimum rate of oscillation (or the lowest frequency) of the sine waves that make up the signal is call the bandwidth (B) of the message.
 Therefore, the bandwidth represents the maximum frequency range that a signal occupies.
 For a voice signal with a minimum frequency of 300 hertz and a maximum rate of 3300 hertz, the bandwidth is 3000 hertz or 3 kilohertz.
 Audio signals generally occupy a bandwidth of about 20 kilohertz, and standard video signals occupy approximately 6 million hertz or six megahertz.

-This set typically referred to as the sampling set, and the sampling interval (1/2B seconds) called the Nyquist range (after the Swedish-born American electrical engineer Harry Nyquist).
-As an example of the Nyquist intermission, in past telephone practice, bandwidth, which generally set at 3,000 Hertz, tested at least every 1 / 6,000 second.
+This set typically referred to as the sampling set.
+And the sampling interval (1/2B seconds) called the Nyquist range (after the Swedish-born American electrical engineer Harry Nyquist).
+As an example of the Nyquist intermission, in past telephone practice, bandwidth.
+Which generally set at 3,000 Hertz, tested at least every 1 / 6,000 second.
 In current practice, 8,000 trials taken per second to increase the frequency range and fidelity of speech illustration.

 Also Read: Nanophotonic: What it is and How it Works?

-For a tested signal to store or conducted in digital form, each sampled amplitude must converted into one of a finite number of possible values or levels.
+For a tested signal to store or conducted in digital form, each sampled amplitude.
+Must converted into one of a finite number of possible values or levels.
 To make it easier to convert to binary format, the number of levels is usually a power of 2; H. 8, 16, 32, 64, 128, 256, etc. depending on the accuracy required.
 Two hundred fifty-six levels commonly used in digital voice transmission as tests have shown that this gives the average telephone handset reasonable fidelity.

 Better performance can achieve with the same number of output levels by carefully adjusting the output levels and amplitude thresholds required to assign those levels.
 This location, in turn, depends on the type of waveform being quantized.
 In general, an optimal quantizer places more levels in the amplitude ranges where the signal is most likely to occur and fewer levels in which the message is least likely to occur.
 This technique known as nonlinear quantization.
-Nonlinear quantization can also achieve by passing the signal through a compressor circuit, which amplifies the weak components of the message and attenuates its durable components.
+Nonlinear quantization can also achieve by passing the signal through a compressor circuit.
+Which amplifies the weak components of the message and attenuates its durable components.